 About

-Isabella Hone-Saunders (they/she) is as a curator, arts worker and artist, born on Kaurna Country, now living in Naarm (melbourne).
+Isabella Hone-Saunders is a curator, arts worker, and artist born on Kaurna Country, now living in Naarm/ Melbourne.

-As curator and artist Isabella has worked with galleries and artist-run initiatives such as BLINDSIDE, Firstdraft, Cool Change Contemporary, FELTspace, KINGS-Ari, Blak Dot Gallery, Melbourne’s Living Museum of the West, Melbourne Art Library, project8 Gallery, Watch This Space, Sister Gallery, Footscray Community Arts, Vitalstatistix, Seventh, Trocadero, West Space, Cathedral Cabinet, Melbourne’s Living Museum of the West, Incinerator Gallery and as a TCB board member.
+As curator and artist Isabella has worked with galleries and artist-run initiatives such as MADA Gallery, Verge Gallery, BLINDSIDE, Firstdraft, Cool Change Contemporary, FELTspace, KINGS-Ari, Blak Dot Gallery, Melbourne’s Living Museum of the West, Melbourne Art Library, project8 Gallery, Watch This Space, Sister Gallery, Footscray Community Arts, Vitalstatistix, Seventh, Trocadero, West Space, Cathedral Cabinet, Incinerator Gallery and as a TCB board member.

 In 2017 IHS completed a Master of Art Curatorship at The University of Melbourne.
 In 2016 they completed a Graduate Diploma in Art History at The University of Adelaide.